atsign-foundation/at_libraries/at_contact/README.md

 # Usage

-- Create an instance of `AtContactsImpl`, We make use of `AtClientManager`.
+- Create an instance of `AtContactsImpl`, We make use of `AtClientManager` for `AtClient` to be passed.

 ```dart
 // Create an instace of AtClient.